Wysocki CreativeZack Wysocki · The Full Story

 Every time, I found a better room."

 The thread through all of it — the Apple II GS, the candle empire, the Bravo show, the cold DM, the $172M pipeline — is this: I have always been more interested in what's possible than what's comfortable.
 I've always been willing to bet on myself before anyone else did.
-And I've always understood, at a bone-deep level, that the right environment — the right tools, the right people, the right moment — can rewrite everything.
+And I've always understood that the right environment can rewrite everything.

 Wysocki Creative